Hydrocolloid dressing

-A hydrocolloid dressing is an opaque, translucent, or transparent medical dressing for superficial open wounds.
+A hydrocolloid dressing is a medical dressing for superficial open wounds.
 Such a bandage is biodegradable, and breathable; depending on the dressing selected, it may also adhere to the skin so that no separate taping is needed.

 The active (wound-side) surface of the dressing is coated with a cross-linked dispersion of gelatin, pectin, and carboxymethyl cellulose together with other polymers, elastomers, and/or adhesives to form a flexible, thin wafer or film; the outer side is typically a polyurethane tape or foam.
 In contact with wound exudate, the polysaccharides and other polymers absorb water and swell, forming a gel.
 The gel may be designed to drain, or to remain within the structure of the adhesive matrix.

+Depending on manufacturer, the dressings are available in transparent, translucent, or opaque varieties.
+Certain brands will develop a wider opaque area when saturated with exudate, which is sometimes a suggested indicator of when to replace them.

+A hydrocolloid bandage has been applied to the ventral surface of the right forearm of a Caucasian adult.
+The characteristic gel "bubble" covering wound exudate is plainly visible.
+This bandage has been in place for more than 48 hours.

 The moist conditions produced under the dressing are intended to promote wound healing, including fibrinolysis and angiogenesis, without causing softening and breakdown of tissue.
 Most hydrocolloid dressings are water-resistant, allowing gentle washing and bathing.